Fulguritude/42_fractol/README.md

 # Saving
-NumpadEnd prints the current polynomial to terminal: first line is human- readable format, second line is machine readable format (you can copy that line in a file and save a polynomial you liked in 'cpolys' for later use).
+NumpadEnd prints the current polynomial to terminal: first line is human- readable format, second line is machine readable format (you can copy that single line in a file and save a polynomial you liked in 'cpolys' for later use).

 # Code macros
 MAX_DWELL and WIN_H and WIN_W are macros if you want to edit them.
 MAX_DWELL should be a power of 2 and COLOR_OFFSETs should be changed accordingly for the palettes to keep working.
-You can edit the definition of t_float in libft_shorthands.h for a speedup.
+You can edit the definition of t_float in libft_shorthands.h for a speedup (it should be t_f64, aka 'double', by default).

 # Other comments
 I tried to make the call to render dependent on the speed of mouse movement and got pretty good results.
-The same cannot be really said for the scrolling: it's more comfortable to use PageUp and PageDown.
+Also, imo, rather than scrolling it's more comfortable to use PageUp and PageDown.